Iyewumi-Adesupo/Dockerized-Full-Stack-Web-Application-Deployment/README.md

-# Full-Stack FastAPI and React Template
+<h1 align="center" id="title">Full Stack Web Application Deployment with Docker</h1>

-Welcome to the Full-Stack FastAPI and React template repository.
-This repository serves as a demo application for interns, showcasing how to set up and run a full-stack application with a FastAPI backend and a ReactJS frontend using ChakraUI.
+Welcome to the Full-Stack FastAPI and React Application deployment.
+This guide provides step-by-step instructions for deploying a full stack web application using Docker containers and a reverse proxy.
+The application consists of a React frontend and a FastAPI backend with PostgreSQL as the database.
+Nginx Proxy Manager is used to serve both frontend and backend on the same port.

 ## Project Structure